jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 Tests that don't need to change as a result of refactors bring more _value_.

 The problem is that we need to have unique class names because CSS classes are globally scoped.
-For Our style classes we use CSS modules (which are fantastic) but that would be awkward as E2E hooks, since they don't exist in style sheets.
+For style classes I use CSS modules (which are fantastic) but that would be awkward as E2E hooks, since the hooks, by definition, don't exist in style sheets.

-So instead we revert to an old tactic for scoping CSS classes.
+So instead I revert to an old tactic for scoping CSS classes.

 ## BEM